An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Introduction

 Given probability measures $P_1,\ldots, P_N$ on $\Bbb R^d$ and a weight vector $\lambda=(\lambda_1,\dots,\lambda_N) \in \R^N_{> 0}$ with $\sum_{i=1}^N \lambda_i=1$, a ($\lambda$-weighted) Wasserstein barycenter is a probability measure $\bar P$ on $\Bbb R^d$ which satisfies

-where $W_2$ is the quadratic Wasserstein distance and $\mathcal P^2(\Bbb R^d)$ is the set of all probability measures on $\Bbb R^d$ (with finite second moments).
-We recommend the monographs \cite{v-03,v-09} for a review of the Wasserstein distance and optimal transport problems, as well as for an overview of the literature on optimal transport up to 2009.
-For the more recent literature, we recommend a search for citations of the seminal paper \cite{ac-11}, in which the authors establish existence, uniqueness, and an optimal transport characterization of $\bar P$ when $P_1,\ldots, P_N$ are continuous and have sufficient regularity.
+where $W_2$ is the quadratic Wasserstein distance and $\mathcal P^2(\Bbb R^d)$ is the set of all probability measures on $\Bbb R^d$ with finite second moments.
+We recommend the monographs \cite{v-03,v-09}, and the more recent \cite{pz-19,pc-19}, for a review of the Wasserstein distance and an overview of the literature on optimal transport problems.